sere-nity/KGVisualiser/README.md

 # AI Dashboard: Knowledge Graph Visualizer

-This project is a full-stack application for extracting, analyzing, and visualizing knowledge graphs from PDF and CSV files.
+This project is a full-stack application for extracting, visualizing knowledge graphs from PDF.
 It leverages AI and graph technologies to help users explore relationships within their documents.

 ---